 Before deploying to a developing country, service members go through a variety of medical screenings and receive vaccinations to prepare their bodies for the microorganisms they’ll come in contact with while overseas.
-After we arrive at our destinations, it’s necessary to keep ourselves as clean as possible to prevent getting sick and developing skin infections.
+After we arrive at our destinations, it’s necessary to keep ourselves as clean as possible to prevent getting sick and developing skin infections by taking showers.

 Some troops have to rough it, rinsing off using bottles of water, showering under bladder systems, or wiping themselves down with baby wipes to keep clean.
 Others are lucky enough to have showers setup near their berthing areas.

-At first glance, cleaning our ourselves with a handful of baby wipes might sound pretty bad compared to using community showers — but you might prefer those wipes after reading this.
+At first glance, cleaning our ourselves with a handful of baby wipes might sound pretty bad compared to using community showers — but you might prefer those wipes after reading this about military showers.

 Questioning the water source

 The bacteria on our bodies like to grow and get smelly, making frequent showers an essential.
 However, the quality of that shower is dependent on the type of soap you use and the cleanliness of the water with which you rinse.

 If there are showers set up in your FOB, be sure to look into how often the water is tested.
 Someone should be checking pH, chlorine, and fecal matter levels.